Diabetes and Macular Degeneration are more treatable than ever.

-Although many diabetic patients have suffered blindness at the hands of untreated diabetic retinopathy, the last few decades have proven that regular followup and treatment not only prevent blindness in diabetics, but that these treatments sustain vision in diabetic patients for many years and decades.
+Although many diabetic patients have suffered blindness at the hands of untreated diabetic retinopathy, the last few decades have proven that this outcome can typically be avoided with regular care.
 For the overwhelming majority of diabetic patients, it is simply unnecessary to suffer vision loss.
 More treatments and better treatments than ever are available now to stave off major vision loss.

 Diabetic retinopathy can best be understood as a disease of sick blood vessels.
 Diabetes when not adequately treated leads to a weakening of blood vessels throughout organs in the body, including the eyes.
 In the retina, fine blood vessels that feed the retina become sick and even begin to close, which leaves the retina unable to get good blood supply (much as the heart in someone with heart disease).
 This poor blood supply causes the retina to react by putting out chemical signals that promote changes which can lead to serious bleeding and scarring in the retina, all of which can lead to serious disease and blindness if untreated.